xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

  </pre>
 </div>

 Verifying the output of PE-1's routing table shows that the Leafs host-routes (x.x.x.x/32) are filtered out and not learnt anymore.
-However the subnet route 10.0.0.0/24 is learnt and programmed.
-Successful ping from PE-1 to the host routes verifies the end-to-end reachability.
+However the subnet route 10.0.0.0/24 is learnt and programmed with DCI routers as the next-hops.

+Successful Ping from PE-1 to Host prefixes confirms that the BGP EVPN and L3VPN interworking is operational and end-to-end reachability from Hosts connected to Leaf-1/Leaf-2 to PE-1 is established.
+This concludes the configuration and implementation of BGP EVPN and L3VPN interworking on IOS-XR routers.

+For deep dive details of BGP EVPN, refer to our [e-vpn.io](e-vpn.io) webpage, it has a lot of material explaining the core concepts of EVPN, its operations and troubleshooting details.